traefik/traefik/docs/content/providers/kubernetes-crd.md

 ## TLS

-To allow for TLS, we made use of the Secret kind, as it was already defined, and it can be directly used in an IngressRoute:
+To allow for TLS, we made use of the `Secret` kind, as it was already defined, and it can be directly used in an `IngressRoute`:

 ```yaml
 apiVersion: v1
 kind: Secret
 metadata:
   name: supersecret

 data:
   tls.crt: LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0tCi0tLS0tRU5EIENFUlRJRklDQVRFLS0tLS0=
   tls.key: LS0tLS1CRUdJTiBQUklWQVRFIEtFWS0tLS0tCi0tLS0tRU5EIFBSSVZBVEUgS0VZLS0tLS0=